crs1138/ts-fundamentals-v3/packages/website/content/blog/fundamentals-v3/05-structural-vs-nominal-types/index.md

 ### Duck typing

-"Duck typing" gets its name from the "duck test".
+"Duck typing" gets its name from the "duck test."

 > “If it looks like a duck, swims like a duck, and quack like a duck, then it probably is a duck”.